TheAssassin/redeclipse-docker/README.md

 If you want to host more than one server, you should clone this repository as often as you need and repeat the steps listed above.

+The container attempts to update the relevant submodules (i.e. the map data) when the container is started.
+To regularly update these data, just restart the container regularly.
+If you use the Docker option `--restart=unless-stopped` (as configured in `docker-compose.yml`), you can use the bundled shell script `send-shutdown-signal.sh` to make the server shut down as soon as there's no more players connected and let Docker restart the container.

 ## License